Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

 Maggie Chiwanza

-As the CEO of MECOPP, an organisation dedicated to supporting BME carers and carers with protected characteristics, she brings a wealth of knowledge and experience to her role.
+As the CEO of MECOPP, an organisation dedicated to supporting BME carers and carers with protected characteristics, Maggie brings a wealth of knowledge and experience to her role.
 With an impressive 25-year career in the health and social care sector and she has established herself as a leader in the field.
-She is dedicated to making a positive impact in the lives of carers and those with protected characteristics, striving to create a more inclusive and supportive environment for all.
+Maggie is dedicated to making a positive impact in the lives of carers and those with protected characteristics, striving to create a more inclusive and supportive environment for all.

 Andy Lowdnes